5. Debian image guide¶

 cd debos-recipes || return

-# Copy Linux binaries into the ``jaguar`` folder
+# Copy linux-image deb package into the ``jaguar`` folder.

 # Copy U-Boot binaries into the ``jaguar`` folder